1. Installation

 These memory instances persist across multiple sessions.
 Ideal for maintaining memory over long time spans.

-The add method supports two output formats: v1.0 (default) and v1.1.
-To use the latest format, which provides more detailed information about each memory operation, set the output_format parameter to v1.1:
+The add method offers support for two output formats: v1.0 (default) and v1.1.
+To enable the latest format, which provides enhanced detail for each memory operation, set the output_format parameter to v1.1.
+Note that v1.0 will be deprecated in version 0.1.30.

 Short-term memory for a user session